gromitski/streamlined-dev-tools/docs/tools/accessibility/lighthouse.md

 1. **No URL Found**
    - Make sure your browser window is in focus
    - Try copying the URL to your clipboard
-   - Try passing the URL directly as a command line argument
+   - Check the logs for URL detection attempts
-   - Run in debug mode to see what's happening

 2. **Chrome Not Found**
    - Ensure Chrome is installed on your system
+   - Check the logs for specific error messages
    - The script uses headless Chrome for auditing
-   - Run in debug mode to see the exact error

 3. **Report Not Opening**
    - Check if the report was generated in the configured reports directory
+   - Look in the logs for the exact report path
-   - Try opening the report manually from the directory
+   - Try opening the report manually
-   - Run in debug mode to see the full path

 4. **Active Window Detection Not Working**
    - macOS: Make sure your browser is allowed in System Settings > Privacy & Security > Automation
    - Windows: Ensure PowerShell is available
    - Linux: Check if xdotool is installed (`which xdotool`)
-   - Run in debug mode to see which detection method is being used
+   - Check logs for detection method used

 5. **Stream Deck Button Not Working**
-   - Try using the debug launcher script instead of the main script
+   - Check the logs in `~/lighthouse_reports/logs/`
-   - Check the file paths in your Stream Deck button configuration
+   - Verify the script path in Stream Deck configuration
    - Make sure Python is in your system PATH
-   - Look for error messages in the debug terminal window
+   - Check if the button shows the fail state

 ## Notes
 - Reports are stored locally and can be accessed later
+- Logs provide detailed information for troubleshooting
-- The tool uses the official Lighthouse CLI, providing the same results as Chrome DevTools
+- The tool uses the official Lighthouse CLI
 - For best results, ensure you have a stable internet connection
-- The script runs Chrome in headless mode to avoid visual disruption
+- The script runs Chrome in headless mode
 - Browser window detection works with Chrome, Safari, and Firefox on macOS, and most modern browsers on Windows and Linux
-- Debug mode is perfect for testing and troubleshooting Stream Deck integration
+- Stream Deck integration provides visual feedback for success/failure